ufs-community/uwtools/docs/sections/contributor_guide/documentation.rst

 Please follow these guidelines when contributing to the documentation:

 * Ensure that the ``make docs`` command completes with no errors or warnings.
 * If the link-check portion of ``make docs`` reports that a URL is ``permanently`` redirected, update the link in the docs to use the new URL.
-Non-permenent redirects can be left as-is.
+Non-permanent redirects can be left as-is.
 * Do not manually wrap lines in the ``.rst`` files.
 Insert newlines only as needed to achieve correctly formatted HTML, and let HTML handle wrapping long lines.
 * Indent ``.. code::`` directives 2 spaces per nesting level to achieve the required alignment.
 For example, indent 0 spaces for code blocks that should align with text on the left margin, and 2 spaces for code blocks that should align with bulleted or numbered list text.
 Indent actual code 2 **extra** spaces under the ``.. code::`` directive.
 * Use one blank line between documentation elements (headers, paragraphs, code blocks, etc.) unless additional lines are necessary to achieve correctly formatted HTML.